 7. Check the Court Record

 Once an expungement has been granted, the court clerk should be able to tell you when the eviction will be removed from public view.
-Be sure to consistently check your public record to ensure it has been removed.
+Be sure to consistently check your public record to ensure the eviction has been removed.

 8. Send Copies to Tenant Screening Companies